akyoto/q/docs/readme.md

 ## Errors

-> [!NOTE]
-> Algebraic data types for error handling will be considered at a later point but as of now there are no final decisions on the matter.

-Any function can currently define an `error` type return value at the end:
+Any function can define an `error` type return value at the end:

 ```
 a, b, err := canFail()